krustlet/krustlet/docs/howto/krustlet-on-microk8s.md

 ## Step 3: Install and configure Krustlet

-Install the latest release of krustlet following [the install guide](../intro/install.md).
+Install the latest release of Krustlet following [the install guide](../intro/install.md).

-We want the krustlet to run as the service account that we created in step #1.
+We want the Krustlet to run as the service account that we created in step #1.
 This is configured by the context (`krustlet`) that we created in that step.
-Unfortunately, it's not possible to reference a specific context, so we must change the context before running krustlet:
+Unfortunately, it's not possible to reference a specific context, so we must change the context before running Krustlet:

 ```shell
 $ microk8s.kubectl use context ${CONTEXT}